 Click the PREVIEW button.
 Flatten and expand the nested datasets and delete the columns that are not required.
 Then click IMPORT.

-The data will be imported into Google Sheets in a moment.
+The data from Amazon will be imported into Google Sheets in a moment.
 Below is a snippet of the imported data.

 Similarly, we can pull list of competitiors for a particular product, get reviews for a product, deals and so on.

-If you want to constantly keep watch of the products and the prices but have no time or eyes to do it, you can simply set an automatic refresh schedule and Amigo Data will retrieve the latest data and alert it to you via email.
-Click here to learn how to set a refresh schedule.
+If you want to constantly keep watch of the products and the prices on Amazon but have no time or eyes to do it, you can simply set an automatic refresh schedule and Amigo Data will retrieve the latest data, update them to your Google Sheets and alert you via email.
+Learn how to set a refresh schedule.

 Some recommended articles: